wp-plugins/relevanssi/readme.txt

 === Relevanssi ===
 Contributors: msaari
 Donate link: http://www.mikkosaari.fi/relevanssi/
-Tags: search, relevance
+Tags: search, relevance, better search
 Requires at least: 2.5
-Tested up to: 2.8.4
+Tested up to: 2.9.1
-Stable tag: 1.6
+Stable tag: 1.7

 Relevanssi replaces the default search with a partial-match search that sorts results by relevance.
 It also indexes comments and shortcode content.